zebypoycattle/CS6314Project/README.md

 History: Student profile will have a history with course informaiton from previous semesters.

 Current structure:
-Homepage for login ---> New User Account Creation
+Homepage for Login and New User Account Creation (home.html, login.php, signup.php, home.js, style.css)

+Home Page with Tabs for Following (welcome.html, navbar.css, style.css)
-Filter and Search for Courses --> Favorite (Schedule Planner) --> Cart (Schedule Enrollment) --> Checkout (Show enrollment)
+Course History --> Filter and Search for Courses --> Favorite (Schedule Planner) --> Cart (Schedule Enrollment) --> Checkout (Show enrollment)

-Logout option on any page.
+Logout option on any page (logout.php)